awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 ## Option groups overview<a name="Overview.OptionGroups"></a>

 Amazon RDS provides an empty default option group for each new DB instance\.
-You cannot modify this default option group, but any new option group that you create derives its settings from the default option group\.
+You can't modify or delete this default option group, but any new option group that you create derives its settings from the default option group\.
 To apply an option to a DB instance, you must do the following:

 1. Create a new option group, or copy or modify an existing option group\.